madkins23/go-mongo/README.md

 --
     import "."

 Package mdb provides infrastructure for using Mongo from Go.

-This package uses the zerolog logging package.
+This README file was generated using github.com/robertkrimen/godocdown

 Use the Connect() function to connect to the DB and return an Access object.
 The Access object provides access to the Mongo DB and some common functionality.
 The